Ankr-network/ankr-docs/docs/earn/earn-overview.md

 Ankr Bridge brings cross-chain liquid staking to multiple chains to enable users to increase their yield opportunities.

 Ankr Bridge is secured with ECDSA cryptography and a multi-party computation based Threshold Signature Scheme.
 This ensures that private keys are never exposed whilst mitigating against any single point of failure.

+## Ankr Switch

+Ankr Switch enables the exchange of Liquid Staking tokens: between reward earning tokens and reward bearing tokens for the same asset.